GavriloviciEduard/fastapi-microservices/README.md

-# fastapi-microservices
-Microservices Architecture with FastAPI, Docker and Nginx
+# Microservices Architecture with FastAPI, Docker and Nginx